Trader Joe’s French Favorites

 Trader Joe's

-From wine, all kinds of cheese, cornichons, pastries, frozen authentic pies, our favorite pains au chocolat, Madeleines, French Roast Coffee, jams, better than Dijon French mustard that really tickles your nose and real haricots verts!
-I can find almost all my French favorites!
+I can find almost all my French favorites, including wine, all kinds of cheese, cornichons, pastries, frozen authentic pies, our favorite pains au chocolat, Madeleines, French Roast Coffee, jams, better than Dijon French mustard that really tickles your nose, and real haricots verts!

 Trader Joe's Pains au chocolat